-4.1 Modeled spectra without a dust component - adjusting the collision frequency in the frequency range \pm 10-30 Hz.
-The presence of large charged dust will narrow the spectrum by introducing a narrow peak on top of the normal broad background spectrum, and thus consequently decrease the spectral width.
-Here, we see, however, that many cases of measured spectra are actually narrower than predicted.
-However, they are narrower in the frequency range up to \pm 50 Hz.
-And this cannot be fully explained by the presence of dust.
-It was, however, seen also in other observations.
-Recently, Thomas et al. (2023) noticed that the collision frequency modeled in the D region is off by a certain factor, which can help explain this discrepancy between observation and model.
-Therefore, we run the model again with varying multipliers of the collision frequency (range used 0.1 to 3) and determine the best fit to the data in the frequency range \pm 50 Hz.
-This results in the left panel of Figure 7, where the color scale represents the best-fit multiplier for the collision frequency with respect to the observed spectrum.
+4.1 Modeled spectra without a dust component - adjusting the collision frequency

+We first start by comparing the measured spectra with modeled spectra, where we assume that there is no dust component.
+An example of this is given in Fig. 6, where we can see that the modeled spectra are too broad compared to the measured spectra in the frequency range $\pm 10-30$ Hz.
+The presence of large charged dust will narrow the spectrum by introducing a narrow peak on top of the normal broad background spectrum and, consequently, will decrease the spectral width.
+Here, however, we see that many cases of measured spectra are actually narrower than predicted.
+However, they are narrower in the frequency range up to ± 50 Hz, and this cannot be fully explained by the presence of dust.
+However, this was also seen in other observations.
+Recently, Thomas et al. (2023) noticed that the collision frequency modeled in the D region is off by a certain factor, which can help explain this discrepancy between observations and the model.
+Therefore, we run the model again with varying multipliers of the collision frequency (range used is 0.1 to 3) and determine the best fit to the data in the frequency range \pm 50 Hz.
+This results in the left panel of Fig. 7, where the color scale represents the best-fit multiplier for the collision frequency with respect to the observed spectrum.
 The right panel shows the modeled ion-neutral collision frequency with this adjustment.
 Using the adjusted collision frequency when modeling the spectra, we get a better agreement with the measured spectra.
-This can be seen in Figure 6 as the black line with circles, where for this particular case we have a very good agreement with the observation.
+This can be seen in Fig. 6 as the black line with circles, where, for this particular case, we have a very good agreement with the observation.